 The requirement to complete a waste assessment for these tenures is determined based on the tenure document.
-Linear tenures with a net waste area of greater than 2.0 ha will require a full survey using one of the survey designs identified under Chapter 4.
+Linear tenures with a net waste area of greater than or equal to 2.0 ha will require a full survey using one of the survey designs identified under Chapter 4.
 The determination of net waste assessment area follows the same principles identified in this Chapter 5.

-6.3.8 Debuilt Road
+6.3.9 Debuilt Road